Lois Van Valkenburgh: Career

-After graduation, Warfield spent the war years (1941-1947) employed by the Office of War Information in Washington, D.C. and San Francisco.
+After graduation, Warfield spent the war years (1941–1947) employed by the Office of War Information in Washington, D.C. and San Francisco.
 While in San Francisco, she met Willard Van Valkenburgh, who was a lieutenant in the U.S. Navy.
 They married in the fall of 1947 and moved to Washington, D.C. the following year.
 Van Valkenburgh became involved with the League of Women Voters and helped produce Alexandria's first voter guide in the 1940s.
 She was active in the women's poll tax repeal movement, directing the League's anti-poll tax committee in the 1950s.

 Van Valkenburgh was active in educational initiatives, and worked to integrate local schools.
 She served as president of the T. C. Williams High School Parent-Teacher Association twice in the 1960s and was on the board of the Virginia Congress of Parents and Teachers.
 She volunteered for organizations providing assistance to people with developmental disabilities and addiction problems.
 She was on the board of the Virginia Department of Behavioral Health and Developmental Services for eight years and chaired the Alexandria Community Services Board, which she co-founded, for ten years.

-Van Valkenburgh worked as a lobbyist on Capitol Hill for the Citizens Committee for UNICEF in the 1960's.
+Van Valkenburgh worked as a lobbyist on Capitol Hill for the Citizens Committee for UNICEF in the 1960s.
 In the 1970s, Van Valkenburgh served as a legislative aide to Delegate Mary Marshall at her office in Richmond.
 Throughout her career, she received many honors and awards, including recognition in 1990, from the Virginia Association of Community Service Boards for her volunteer work; from the National Council of Community Mental Health Centers and from the Alexandria Commission on Women.
 In 1998, she was recognized by the Alexandria Volunteer Bureau for her contributions in fighting breast cancer and promoting senior services for aging community members.